imagekit-developer/imagekit-java/README.md

 It creates the CustomMetaDataFields as per the
 [API documentation here](https://docs.imagekit.io/api-reference/custom-metadata-fields-api/create-custom-metadata-field).
-The argument to the `createCustomMetaDataFields()` method is the object of `CustomMetaDataFieldCreateRequest` class which contains name, label, schema and then set the parameters to be created.
+The argument to the `createCustomMetaDataFields()` method is the object of `CustomMetaDataFieldCreateRequest` class.

 ```java
 CustomMetaDataFieldSchemaObject schemaObject = new CustomMetaDataFieldSchemaObject();